-The smell of flatulence is one of its most common characteristics, and it's related to sulfur, or hydrogen sulphide, being released by bacterial fermentation in your gut as it digests food.
-Sulfur is an almighty stinky gas and can be produced in excess in the digestive system in response to certain types of food, particularly cruciferous vegetables.
+The smell of flatulence is one of its most common characteristics, whether your farts smell like metal, sulfur, or you are blessed with sweet-smelling farts (might we all be so lucky).
+One of the most common observations of fart smells likens them to sulfur, which is due to hydrogen sulphide being released by bacterial fermentation in your gut as it digests food.
+“Particularly smelly gas can also be the result of health issues like a C. difficile infection or inflammatory bowel disease,” Tabib explains.
+“There are also some foods that have a naturally high sulfur content, which are likely to impact the odor.”
+Sulfur is an almighty stinky gas that be produced in excess in the digestive system in response to certain types of food, particularly cruciferous vegetables.

-If you're concerned that your flatulence frequency is transmitting a message you're just not getting, here are nine possible things your breaking wind may be telling you about the state of your health.
+If you're concerned that your flatulence frequency is transmitting a message you're just not getting, here are 12 possible things your breaking wind may be telling you about the state of your health.

 1. You Have (Or Just Had) An Infection

-The way food is broken down in our bodies is actually fairly complex, but it involves a lot of bacteria and a multistage process, through the stomach, intestines, and colon.
-The bacteria actually ferment food as it passes through, letting it absorb and transferring waste to be expelled, which means that if you've recently had some kind of bacterial upset like a gastrointestinal infection, they might be imbalanced and more likely to act oddly.
+The way food is broken down in our bodies is fairly complex, but it involves a lot of bacteria and a multistage process through the stomach, intestines, and colon.
+The bacteria actually ferment food as it passes through the digestive system, letting it absorb and transferring waste to be expelled.
+If you've recently had some kind of bacterial upset like a gastrointestinal infection, those good bacteria might be imbalanced and more likely to act oddly.
 The result?
-Flatulence.
+Your farts smell like sulfur.

 2. You're Eating Too Fast